urbanjungleirc/ujfront.github.io/staff/slideshow/README.md

 ## Opening the slideshow

 1. **Google OAuth**: Open `https://tools.urbanjungleirc.com/slideshow/index.html` and authenticate with Google Drive
+2. **Previous Session Detection**: If you were previously running a slideshow, a popup will appear asking if you want to resume
-2. **Select Folder**: Choose your slideshow folder from the browser interface
+3. **Select Folder**: Choose your slideshow folder from the browser interface
-3. **Start Slideshow**: Click the green button to begin the presentation
+4. **Start Slideshow**: Click the green button to begin the presentation (automatically goes fullscreen)

 ## Configuration